Manuel Dominguez: Death

-Manuel Dominguez passed away after a short illness on October 11, 1882, at the age of 79.
+Manuel Dominguez died after a short illness on October 11, 1882, at the age of 79.
 Requiem Mass was celebrated at St. Vibiana's Cathedral in Los Angeles by Bishop Mora.
 The coffin was attended by twelve prominent men in the community, Californios, Anglos, and Europeans.
 Dominguez was buried at the old Calvary Cemetery (Los Angeles) which is now abandoned.
 Some time later he and his wife were re-interred in New Calvary Cemetery.

 Legacy

-Manuel Dominguez is best remembered for keeping the Rancho San Pedro intact, while most of the other large ranchos were quickly broken up following the end of the Mexican era.
+Manuel Dominguez is best remembered for keeping the Rancho San Pedro intact, while most of the other large ranchos were quickly broken up following the end of the Mexican era and the violation of the Treaty of Guadalupe Hidalgo.
 While diminished in size, the Rancho lands remained in the hands of the Dominguez family via the Dominguez Estate Company, the Dominguez Water Company, and the Watson Land Company.
 The adobe Manuel built is now both a state and national landmark and is operated as a museum, the Dominguez Rancho Adobe Museum.
 Manuel Dominguez High School in Compton California was named for him.
 In 2005, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.

-Heirs of Manuel Domínguez

-Luis Gonzaga Policarpo Manuel Antonio Fernando Dominguez y Reyes was married to María Engracia de Cota y Nieto, daughter of Rancho Los Cerritos owner Guillermo Cota.
-Upon Manuel Domínguez's death in 1882, and the passing of his wife just a few months later, the Rancho San Pedro lands were partitioned among his six surviving children, all daughters.